 7.Provide LOTS of light – After germination, uncover and move the containers to a bright spot—ideally 2 inches beneath fluorescent lights (NOT incandescent).
 Rotate seedlings at the edges into the middle every few days.
 Keep the tubes clean to maximize the light available.
 Provide 12-16 hours of light per day.

 8.Treat seedlings to food and cooler temperatures 10-15 C (50-60 F) – Begin to fertilize with a half-strength solution every week or two of fish or seaweed fertilizer, compost tea, or one of the liquid organic fertilizers specially formulated for seedlings.
 Do this AFTER they get their first true leaves which emerge after the little, round cotyledon leaves.

 10.Toughen them up – Lightly brush seedlings with your hand often each day to help them grow stocky and strong or set up a small fan to gently, continuously blow on them.
 Start acclimatizing them outdoors (hardening off) 1-2 weeks before the plants are to go into the garden.
 On a warm spring day, place containers in a shaded, protected place, such as a porch, for a few hours.
-Each day—unless the weather is horrible—gradually increase exposure to the sun.
+Each day, unless the weather is horrible, gradually increase the exposure to sunshine.